Hán! Chelsie Baldwin emáčiyapi.

 At her core, Chelsie is a bridge-builder — between past and future, tradition and innovation, community and opportunity.
 Influenced by the legacy of her family: her educator mother, her Vietnam War veteran father, and the elders who poured wisdom into her life, she has carried that fire into every space she serves.
 From local tribal councils to international humanitarian fields, Chelsie leads with the conviction that leadership is service, and service is sacrifice.
 Her life’s work is to ignite those first embers in others, sparking movements that heal, empower, and endure for generations.

-My heritage is deeply rooted in the traditions, stories, and resilience passed down through generations.
-One of the most cherished in my family is that of my great-great-great-grandmother, Lizzie Barada (maiden: Elizabeth Robidoux-Kihega), a full-blooded Lakota Sioux woman and revered medicine woman.
+My heritage is rooted in the traditions, stories, and resilience passed down through generations.
+One of the most cherished stories in my family is that of my great-great-great-grandmother Elizabeth “Lizzie” Robidoux-Kihega (Barada), remembered in family history as a respected healer and knowledge keeper.

 Professional Praise